 If you’re looking for a fun and free activity to experience in Denver, look no further than Red Rocks Amphitheatre.
 A huge amphitheater in the middle of nowhere framed by enormous, red and purple rock formations…Red Rocks is not to be missed.
 The best part is the gorgeous panoramic views of Denver on the horizon!

 If you do plan on visiting, make sure to check the concert schedule ahead of time.
 They’re still holding (socially distanced) concerts at Red Rocks and they close the amphitheater to tourists in the hours before a show.
+The views from this amphitheatre are definitely one of the highlights on my unique travel itinerary to Denver, Colorado.

 Another treasure found in the RiNo District, Denver’s Central Market features yummy eats from 11 different vendors.
 They’re currently offering outdoor seating so it’s the perfect spot for a quick bite to eat!
 If you can’t decide what to order or are just in the mood for some drool-worthy food pics, check out The Denver Central Market Instagram, it’s enough to make anyone hungry.